iinasofia/transcriptomics-R/R.md

 # Use the SVD functon in ChAMP to assess which covariates correlate with the top components
+# Covariate === an independent variable that can influence the outcome of a given statistical trial, but which is not of direct interest.
 library(ChAMP)

 #THE ISSUE IS HERE!!!